 Fancy learning an art which:

 - has been going for centuries but is still evolving and growing in exciting new ways?

 - makes you an instant group of friends here in Cambridge or anywhere across the country?

 - is appreciated by musicians and mathematicians alike (but doesn't require you to be either)?

 Try bell ringing!
-If you're interested please get in touch by emailing email@example.com .
+If you're interested please get in touch by emailing email@example.com or filling in this form.
 Read on for more infomation or watch our introductory video...

 English Change Ringing has been practised in churches across the country for centuries - the CU Guild was founded in 1879.
 Many people see it as a typically 'English' phenomenon, however it has a growing world-wide following, particularly in Australia and America.
 Although we do still practise in church buildings (because that is where most bells are hung), there is certainly no need to be a Christian or a churchgoer.
 Bells are probably one of the most publicly audible musical instruments you'll ever have a chance to play, and we do still ring them on a Sunday before the church's service, but our practice nights and various other ringing and social events throughout the year are a chance to get together and make a merry noise, all in the anonymity of the bell tower!
 But don't worry if you aren't musical!
 You'll soon see that ringing is more about settling into a rhythm (think riding a bike) than other aspects of musicality - let the bells take care of that.
 You don't necessarily need physical strength either, a good technique is far more useful.
 As well as ringing bells in churches we also ring handbells, very much a team activity, which is satisfying to learn and relies on pattern spotting and coordination with the other ringers.